always check out this page first to see if you find the answer/s here.

 but do not rely on PayPal alone - you might then loose prospective customers.

-offers e-commerce solutions that make use of the popular Authorize.Net
+(that's us) also offer together with e-Online Data an e-commerce billing solution that make use of the popular Authorize.Net

 software to bill your customers and arranges a merchant account for you.